-Location: Freeman Ranch Multipurpose Educational Facility, Texas State University, San Marcos, TX
+Location: Freeman Ranch Multipurpose Educational Facility, 2101 Freeman Ranch Rd, San Marcos, TX.

 Contact: Sophia Mavroudas at 512-245-1900 or FACTS@txstate.edu for course information and local arrangements.

-Tuition: $885.00/person (tuition includes supplies and use of equipment, but not travel or accommodations)
+Tuition: $950.00/person (tuition includes supplies and use of equipment, but not travel or accommodations)

-You may pay the tuition or deposit by credit card by clicking on the PAY BY CREDIT CARD link below and following the instructions.
-If paying by credit card, please contact Sophia Mavroudas at 512-245-1900 or FACTS@txstate.edu and provide your name, address, agency, phone number and email.
+Pay by Credit Card: You may pay the tuition or deposit by credit card by clicking on the PAY BY CREDIT CARD link below and following the instructions.
+Please contact Sophia Mavroudas at 512-245-1900 or FACTS@txstate.edu if you need assistance.

 Cancellation: A 10% administrative fee per registrant will be deducted for cancellation.
 Refund requests must be received in writing one month prior to workshop.
 No refunds will be made thereafter.